2006 United States House of Representatives elections in Arkansas

-The 2006 United States House of Representatives elections in Arkansas were held on November 4, 2006, to determine who will represent the state of Arkansas in the United States House of Representatives.
-Arkansas has four seats in the House, apportioned according to the 2000 United States Census.
+The 2006 United States House of Representatives elections in Arkansas were held on November 4, 2006, to determine who would represent the state of Arkansas in the United States House of Representatives.
+Arkansas has four seats in the House, apportioned according to the 2000 United States census.
 Representatives are elected for two-year terms.
 Every incumbent won re-election easily.

 Overview

 District 1

 Incumbent Democrat Marion Berry defeated Republican Stubby Stumbaugh, who was the Mayor of Cabot, Arkansas.
 This district covers the northeast part of the state.